Combining Probabilistic Forecasts of Intermittent Demand: Empirical evaluation

 \subsection{Forecasting process}

 Aiming to obtain the 28-day-ahead probabilistic forecasts, we proceed with the following forecasting process.

-First, the nine individual methods (see Table~\ref{tab:intro-individual}) are applied to yield individual forecasts for combinations.
-Note that they generate different types of outputs, some of which output quantiles while others produce probabilistic distributions.
-To facilitate probabilistic forecasting, for all the individuals, we produce all quantiles for $\tau \in \{0.01,0.02,\cdots,0.99\}$ for each forecast horizon.
+Initially, the nine individual methods (see Table~\ref{tab:intro-individual}) are employed to yield individual forecasts for combinations.
+Note that they generate diverse outputs, ranging from quantiles to probabilistic distributions.
+To streamline probabilistic forecasting, we yield all quantiles for $\tau \in \{0.01,0.02,\cdots,0.99\}$ for each forecast horizon across all individual methods.

-Second, to get the probability mass functions, we first round all the quantile forecasts and set the $100\%$th quantiles equal to the $0.99$ quantiles.
-Then we calculate the frequencies of each value in the 100 quantiles as its probability.
-Eventually, for each individual method, quantile forecasts are transformed into the corresponding probabilistic distribution, which is used for combination.
+Second, to get the probability mass functions, we first round all the quantile forecasts and assign the $100\%$th quantiles equal to the $0.99$ quantiles.
+Then we calculate the frequencies of each value within the 100 quantiles as its probability.
+Eventually, for each individual method, quantile forecasts are transformed into the respective probabilistic distribution, which is utilized for combination.

 As a last step, combination weights are estimated based on the methods described in Section~\ref{comb}.